snovaisg/ICD-Mappings/README.md

 # ICD-Mappings
-This tool helps working with ICD codes (International Classification of Diseases).
-It maps between ICD versions (such as between ICD9 and ICD10).
-Also maps to other codings such as CCS (Computer Software Classification), and CCI (Chronic Condition Indicator).
+This tool enables a variaty of mappings between ICD codes (International Classification of Diseases) **with a single line of code**.

+It can map different ICD versions (such as between ICD9 and ICD10).
+Also maps to other codings such as CCS (Computer Software Classification), and classifies diagnostic codes into chronic or not with CCI (Chronic Condition Indicator).

 # Installation